venskolev/Skills-bar/README.md

 HTML and CSS.
-Skills bar with schaten, without JavaScript.
+Skills bar with shadow, without JavaScript